-The graph shows that the infection rate peaked at 21% in mid-August, but then declined during August.
-Following that the rate leveled off and averaged about 11% for September.
+The graph shows that the infection rate peaked at in mid-August, but then declined during August.
+Following that the rate leveled off and is now trending upward.

 The World Health Organization has an extensive list of public health criteria to consider before reopening a community.
 Among them is a positivity rate of less than 5 percent in the previous two weeks.
 The Florida Chapter of the American Academy of Pediatrics (FCAAP) also recommends following this positivity guideline.

 Institute for Health Metrics and Evaluation (IHME) Model for Florida

 The IHME model makes multiple projections based on three different scenarios.